 The roar of the ocean can be too overwhelming for them and the currents are too strong for this little dog.
 A rogue wave can catch you both off guard, easily dragging him under or sweeping him away.

-- Let him get used to the water.
 The goal is to get him comfortable being in the water, and that it isn’t a scary place to be.

 Slowly introduce him by submerging only his paws in shallow water, while you are sitting beside him.

 He may be skittish at first.
 But with you sitting next to him and encouraging him with praise, may make him feel more relaxed.